BabelFish0/wave-equation/docs/simple_wave.md

 $$ \implies y(x_i, t_{-1}) = f(x_i)-\Delta t g(x_i) $$

 In this way a timestep $t_{-1}$ is inferred from the specified initial position and velocity functions.
-This is used to initialise the first two timesteps in the model and subsequently timesteps have enough information to be calculated normally.
+This is used to initialise the first two timesteps in the model, after which subsequent timesteps have enough information to be calculated normally.

 ## Images